EighteenZi/rocksdb_wiki/Merge-Operator.md

 As alluded to above, AssociativeMergeOperator inherits from MergeOperator and allows the client to specify a single merge function.
 It overrides PartialMerge() and FullMerge() to use this AssociativeMergeOperator::Merge().
 It is then used for combining operands, and also when a base-value is encountered.
 That is why it only works under the "associativity" assumptions described above (and it also explains the name).

+### When to allow a single merge operand

+Typically a merge operator is invoked only if there are at least two merge operands to act on.
+Override `AllowSingleOperand()` to return true if you need the merge operator to be invoked even with a single operand.
+An example use case for this is if you are using merge operator to change the value based on a TTL so that it could be dropped during later compactions (may be using a compaction filter).

 ## JSON Example

 Using our generic MergeOperator interface, we now have the ability to implement the json example.